AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/textEditor/intro.rst

 Section blocks
 --------------

 A section is the top-level building block of your calculator text.
-Each section has a title and a number of content blocks.
+Each section has a title and contains a several :ref:`content blocks<textEditorIntroContentBlocks>`.

 .. note::
   The section title is what you used to denote with ## in the previous text editor.